C4Q/pug_recipes/README.md

 * `puppy.pug` to render a single `puppy` object.
 This view is complete and will be rendered on a `GET` request to `localhost:3000/puppies/:id`.
 * `pyppList.pug` to render an array of `puppy` objects.
 This view is not complete.
-* `addPuppy` to add a new puppy to the database.
-This view is no complete.
+* `addPuppy.pug` to add a new puppy to the database.
+This view is not complete.

 ### Semantic UI